Professor of Law, Emeritus

 Most of Professor Bonfield’s scholarship is in the area of legal history.
 He has edited Continuity and Change, a journal of social history, demography and the law published by Cambridge University Press for a quarter century, and prior thereto founded Law and History Review (the journal of the American Society for Legal History) in 1980.
 He published a monograph on seventeenth century testamentary litigation Devising, Dying and Dispute: Probate Litigation in Early Modern England (Ashgate, 2012).
 His Selden Society volume (his second) The Common Pleas Reports of Sir Peter King, Chief Justice of the Court of Common Pleas 1714-1722 was just published.
 He is about to complete a book on European Union Business Law with two European lawyers for West Publications.
 His current archival research is on the Legacy Act of 1796.

-Until last year, he was Director of the Center for International Law, and founded and directed NYLS’s only foreign summer school, London, since 2009.
+He was Director of the Center for International Law, and founded and directed NYLS’s only foreign summer school, London, since 2009.

 In 2000, Professor Bonfield was awarded a John Simon Guggenheim Fellowship and a Sumter Marks Award.
 He was awarded a Fulbright teaching at the Free University of Berlin but had to decline due to the impact of Hurricane Katrina.